 Bird's Nest is easily a strong contender for the finest climbing crag at Great Falls.
 It has some of the longest routes in the area (up to 60'-- hey, we Easterners have to take what we can get), some of the best and most popular climbs, and some beautiful rock-- two particular corners and overhangs (the Bird's Nest and Eagle's Nest faces) especially stand out.

-Unfortunately for a guy like me who's usually alone and unroped when he climbs, Bird's Nest isn't too friendly to that style of climbing.
+Unfortunately for a guy like me who also enjoys scrambling on Class 4 and 5 rock, Bird's Nest isn't too friendly to that style of climbing.
 With the easiest established routes starting at 5.7, only the best free soloists are going to do anything that way on the named lines.
 There is, however, a bit of consolation for those who like scrambling and low-5 climbs they can do unroped.
 A few yards (right) upstream of the Eagle's Nest face as one looks at it from the base of the cliffs, a series of ledges and ramps winds up to the top, with only moderate exposure, offering a route ranging from harder Class 3 to very easy Class 5, depending on one's exact path and experience on rock.
 I'd rate the climb I did as an easy Class 4 with one exposed spot worth worrying about at least a little bit (there is a photograph on this page detailing a portion of that climb).